NethServer/docs/administrator-manual/en/firewall.rst

 * :dfn:`ACCEPT`: accept the network traffic
 * :dfn:`REJECT`: block the traffic and notify the sender host
 * :dfn:`DROP`: block the traffic, packets are dropped and not notification is sent to the sender host
+* :dfn:`ROUTE`: route the traffic to the specified WAN provider.
+See :ref:`multi-wan-section`.

 .. note:: The firewall will not generate rules for blue and orange zones, if at least a red interface is configured.